skukla/commerce-mesh/docs/development-workflow.md

 - Loads facet mappings from `/config/`
 - Injects configuration and helper functions into each resolver
-- Creates processed versions in `/resolvers-processed/`
+- Creates generated versions in `/resolvers/`
 - Generates `mesh.json` with correct resolver paths
 - Validates the configuration